AntonyDalmiere/passthrough_support_globexclude_fuse_fs/README.md

 ## FAQ

+**Q: What sets `passthrough_support_excludeglob_fs` apart from other union filesystems like UnionFS, OverlayFS, and mergerfs?**

+**A:** `passthrough_support_excludeglob_fs` offers a unique combination of union mount capabilities with glob pattern exclusion.
+This allows you to merge directories while precisely controlling which files and folders are included or excluded.
+It's particularly useful for selective syncing and providing flexibility that other union filesystems might not offer allowing you to do *selective mouting*.

 **Q: How do I unmount the filesystem?**

 **A:** On Linux and macOS, you can use the `fusermount -u <mountpoint>` command.
 On Windows, you can use the "Unmount" option in the WinFsp context menu for the mountpoint.